17. Example [nuxt-20]: Porting the [vuejs-22] example

 methods: {

-// calculate the tax using the [business] layer
+// tax is calculated using the [business] layer

 // eslint-disable-next-line